juntao/arenztopia/content/news/Issue 34.md

 ## Coronavirus Report
 By Owen Miyazoi

-Cases are at 17, and deaths reamain at 0.
-Over 7 Million people have been vaccinated and the goal is to have every adult vaccinatd by May 15th.
+Cases are at 17, and deaths remain at 0.
+Over 7 million people have been vaccinated with Avac and the goal is to have every adult vaccinated by May 15th.

 ## Feature: Louis Keon
 By Lorenzo Avila & Tony Yuan